fufexan/dotfiles/home/programs/eww/README.md

 ## ❔ Usage

+NOTE: You will either need to patch your eww with [this commit](https://github.com/fufexan/eww/commit/471d3945cf2c6c7c03148a7199ac6896214054ed) or remove the `:globalstyle` attribute in `windows/music.yuck`.

+For flake users, you can use my fork (`github:fufexan/eww/globalstyle`).
+I'll keep it rebased.

 ### Home Manager

 If you use Home Manager, installing is as simple as adding my flake to your